 Standard What this means What this might mean in practice Linked standards Crite ria 9 Comple ementary Therapies C9.1 The provision of complementary therapies is in line with the providers' constitution and strategic direction.
 The provision of complementary therapy services is clearly set out in the remit of the provider and will support the achievement of organisational objectives.
 Providers can describe how the provision of complementary therapies support organisational objectives.
 C1.1 C9.2 The organisation is assessed against the Core Standards and other relevant standards and the provision of complementary therapies is considered during this process.
 All criteria set out within the Core Standards applies to all relevant services within the organisation.
-It is essential therefore that each relevant service is Evidence that Core Standards have been applied to counselling services.
-C1.1 - C5.2 C9.3 Practitioners must be registered with a relevant professional body.
-All therapists must practice and adhere to the standards set out within their relevant professional bodies most recent Code of Conduct and Professional Practice and Copy of valid registration certificate displayed.
+It is essential therefore that each relevant service is considered when assessing the organisation against Core Standards. - Evidence that Core Standards have been applied to counselling services.
+C1.1 - C5.3 C9.3 Practitioners must be registered with a relevant professional body.
+All therapists must practice and adhere to the standards set out within their relevant professional bodies most recent Code of Conduct and Professional Practice and - Copy of valid registration certificate displayed.
 Link to client feedback

-Standard What this means What this might mean in practice Linked standards Crite ria 9 Comple ementary Therapies Dreatitionare revet ha ethics.
+Standard What this means What this might mean in practice Linked standards Crite eria 9 Comple ementary Therapies ethics.
 For example, the Complementary and Natural Healthcare Council (CNHC) / Federation of Holistic Therapists (FHT) or a European or International Equivalent.
-02.4 C9.4 This is the minimum qualification and experience that practitioners providing the service must have prior to beginning work on the contracted service.
+C9.4 Practitioners must be suitably qualified and work within the limits of their knowledge, understanding, skills and competence.
+This is the minimum qualification and experience that practitioners providing the service must have prior to beginning work on the contracted service.
 Qualifications should be in line with their relevant professional body and National Occupational Standards (www.skillsforhealth.org.uk) Specific services may require enhanced qualifications and Evidence of appropriately trained personnel.
 Evidence of relevant qualifications.
 Evidence of attendance and successful completion of relevant training.
 Continued Personal development and training plans.
 Records of therapies provided.
 C2.4

-Standard What this means What this might mean in practice Linked standards Crite ria 9 Comple ementary Therapies experience as outlined in individual contracts.
-Practitioners only carry out treatment / therapies for which they have received proper training and are duly qualified to perform.
-C9.5 A full consultation is carried out, by the practitioner providing the treatment, in a manner that is relevant to the client.
+Standard What this means What this might mean in practice Linked standards Crite eria 9 Comple mentary Therapies experience as outlined in individual contracts.
+Practitioners only carry out treatment / therapies for which they have received proper training and are duly C9.5 A full consultation is carried out, by the practitioner providing the treatment, in a manner that is relevant to the client. qualified to perform.
 A full written consultation must be carried out for all service users prior to treatment, in line with guidance from the Relevant Professional Body.
-This should be dated and signed by both the client and practitioner and may also include, for example, details of: Where the referral came from?
-General lifestyle (age, height, weight, family, diet, sleep pattern, Copy of consultation form signed by both the therapist and service user.
+This should be dated and signed by both the client and practitioner and may also include, for example, details of: - Where the referral came from? - General lifestyle (age, height, weight, family, diet, sleep pattern, Copy of consultation form signed by both the therapist and service user.
 Evidence to indicate that consultation forms have been completed prior to treatment.
 Service users confirming that forms have been completed.
 Service users confirm that consultations occurred in a manner appropriate to their needs.
 C2.4 C3.1 C3.2 C3.3 C3.4 C3.5 C3.6 C3.7